sindi0698/BlogApp/README.md

 Table to show all blogposts and their attribute values.
 Bonus: Include filters to search for blogposts by title or category<br />
 The table mentioned above should have an actions columns, with buttons to edit and delete<br />
 Edit button redirect to the view of editing a blogpost: form with fields filled with blogpost data<br />
 Delete button used for deleting the entity.
-Before deleting, show a confirmation dialog<br />
+Before deleting, show a confirmation dialog.<br />